SimplyBuilt/SimonSays/README.md

 have a given set roles.
 Using the default attribute name, the two scopes generated would be `with_roles` and `with_all_roles`.
 Both methods accept one or more role symbols as its arguments.
-The first scope, `with_roles`, will find any model with one or more the supplied roles.
+The first scope, `with_roles`, will find any record with one or more the supplied roles.
-The second scope, `with_all_roles` will only find models that have all of the supplied roles.
+The second scope, `with_all_roles` will only find record that have all of the supplied roles.

 It is useful to note the various dynamically generated methods as well